 Militarily their efforts appear to be provocative, to goad the Vietnamese into attacks on the Thai border which will in turn force more international military intervention against the Vietnamese and PRK.
-Thus as reported in the Bangkok Post:
+The Bangkok Post reported the incident as below.

-In mid-December 1982 Son Sann and Sihanouk forces launched fierce attacks on Heng Samrin troops 10km from the border, opposite Nong Chan, Nong Samet, and Ban Sangae.
-At the same time the Thai Assistant Army Chief of Staff, Lt-Gen. Chavalit Yongchaiyuth, assured the public that a Vietnamese attack on Thailand was unlikely.
-11
+In mid-December 1982 Son Sann and Sihanouk forces launched fierce attacks on Heng Samrin troops ten kilometers from the border, opposite Nong Chan, Nong Samet, and Ban Sangae.
+At the same time the Thai assistant army chief of staff, Lt-Gen. Chavalit Yongchaiyuth, assured the public that a Vietnamese attack on Thailand was unlikely.

 Ten days later the DK forces had pressed their attack successfully and had overrun the Vietnamese-occupied village of Yeang Dangkum in Cambodia, "sweeping the residents with them and capturing several tons of weapons."
 They continued against neighboring villages in a week-long series of attacks.
-12

-In response, it was believed, the Vietnamese were "gearing for a Khmer blitz," and in the face of the expected Vietnamese offensive the Thai government announced that they were moving Cambodian refugees back to the border in a move which some western diplomats interpreted as a "possible prelude to forced repatriation," and which seems incomprehensible unless the goal was to insure, for propaganda purposes, the maximum number of civilian casualties in the inevitable conflict.
+In response, it was believed, the Vietnamese were "gearing for a Khmer blizt," and in the face of the expected Vietnamese offensive the Thai government announced that it was moving Cambodian refugees back to the border in a move which some Western diplomats interpreted as a "possible prelude to forced repatriation,"13 and which seems incomprehensible unless the goal was to ensure, for propaganda purposes, the maximum number of civilian casualties in the inevitable conflict.